kubecost/docs/thanos-setup.md

 > **Note**: This feature is only officially supported on Kubecost Enterprise plans.

-There are two primary methods to aggregate all cluster information back to a single Kubecost UI described in [Federated Clusters Overview](./federated-clusters.md).
+There are two primary methods to aggregate all cluster information back to a single Kubecost UI described in [Multi-Cluster Kubecost](./multi-cluster.md#enterprise-federation).

 Below is the configuration guide using **Kubecost Thanos Federation**.